-A: The hourly rate varies depending on the artist with a minimum of $60.00 and up depending on the artist.
+A: The hourly rate varies depending on the artist with a minimum of $100.00 and up depending on the artist.
 The best way to get an accurate price range is through a consultation with an artist.
-Accurate price quotes are best done in person.
 The cost of your tattoo depends on several factors including size, placement, skin type, and color vs. black and gray.
 For smaller tattoos, we will generally quote you a price up-front.
 For larger tattoos, your artist may opt to quote you an hourly rate.
 For us to quote your idea, we take into consideration the subject of the tattoo, the placement on the body, the size, detail, etc.

 A: If this is your first tattoo I know it can be kind of mysterious and nerve wracking.
 Here are some pointers whether it’s your first time or you’ve spent plenty of time in the chair.
 Make sure you have your unexpired, government issued photo ID.
 Eat a solid meal before your appointment, it helps regulate your body sugar, you can also bring snacks to help keep your sugar up.
 Be hydrated, well hydrated skin is that much easier to tattoo.
 Get a good night’s rest, if you’re tired or hungover it makes getting tattooed that much more difficult.